zijie-cai/Profile/README.md

 ## Personal Pursuits 🎮
 - ⚽ Enjoys playing and watching sports.
 Favorite sport is soccer.
 - 🎮 Loves video games, for both their entertainment and technical innovation.
-- 📚 Committed to continuous learning and expanding knowledge every day.
+- 📚 Dedicated to continuous learning and expanding knowledge every day.

 ## Connect and Collaborate 🤝
 - [LinkedIn](https://www.linkedin.com/in/zai28/)